siddhantgoel/beancount-ing/README.md

 `main` is the development branch so `stable` is what you should be installing from.

+Note that v1.x will *only* work with Beancount 3.x, while v0.x will *only* work with Beancount 2.x, due to incompatibilities between Beancount 3.x and 2.x.

 ## Usage

 If you're not familiar with how to import external data into Beancount, please